ETH-DISCO/advx-bench/docs/0-model-selection.md

 they must be open source, easy to use and fine-tune.

-# wang et al. (2024) benchmarks
+# RoZ benchmark (CVPR 2024)

 > see: https://arxiv.org/pdf/2403.10499
 >
-> has the same goal as us, but only focuses on CLIP's zero-shot classification perf across various adversarial robustness metrics
+> has the same goal as us - but only focuses on CLIP models for classification on ImageNet

-CLIP versions: ResNet50, ResNet101, ViT-B/32, ViT-B/16, ResNet50x4, ResNet50x16, AutoCLIP
+>
+> key observations: Vision Transformer (ViT) architectures demonstrate better robustness against adversarial attacks compared to the CLIP models, so we should focus on them

+ranking by performance (based on table 2)

+1. **ViT-B/16** (Standard ImageNet model) - 84.20% accuracy
+2. **ResNet50x16** (CLIP model) - 70.67% accuracy
+3. ViT-B/32 (Standard ImageNet model)
+4. ResNet50x4 (CLIP model)
+5. ResNet101 (Standard ImageNet model)

+ranking by adversarial robustness (based on table 1, figure 8)

+1. **ViT-B/16** (Standard ImageNet model)
+2. ViT-B/32 (Standard ImageNet model)
+3. ResNet101 (Standard ImageNet model)
+4. ResNet50 (Standard ImageNet model)
+5. ResNet50x16 (CLIP model)

 # pwc benchmarks